jessechahal/absolutesoftware-techreview/design_document.md

         - there will be a jenkins lock/mutex on the environment to make sure other jobs don't update at the same time
     1. A job to update our new kubernetes cluster with the latest absolute_api docker image
     1. A job to perform integration testing against this kubernetes environment
-1. All of the jenkins jobs will be setup so
+1. All of the jenkins jobs will be setup so they are downstream from eachother.
+Essentially when one completes successfully it will trigger the next job

 Jenkins notes
 - we will be using jenkins groovy scripting plugin to make sure each repo is responsible for configuring their own jenkins job in code.